nerdschoolbergen/shellscripting/assignment.md

   used log file.
 This means that any new messages should appear in your terminal (this may take a few minutes depending on the activity level of your machine).
 How do you exit from the live view of the file?
+- List the contents of your PATH variable
+- Create a new directory and add this directory to your PATH variable.
+Verify that it was added by repeating the previous step.

 # Exercise 3: deploy via a script
 We've set up a box on Amazon Web Services that you can use for this exercise.